Think Reuse Before Recycling

 IT equipment should be properly recycled only after all reuse options are exhausted.
 Americans throw away an estimated $55 billion in e-waste material annually (more than the 2019 Gross Domestic Product of many countries!) and sadly, just 20% of e-waste is documented to have been collected and recycled, despite high-value recoverable materials such as copper and gold.

 Recycling is an essential way to improve sustainability goals, but watch out, not all recyclers are the same.
 Recycling industry certifications are extremely important.
-Working with a recycler that is e-Steward and R2 certified ensures your partner is not only being responsible with the treatment of the environment, but they are also processing your data-containing devices in a secure manner.
+Working with a recycler that is e-Steward and R2 certified ensures your partner is not only being responsible for the treatment of the environment, but they are also processing your data-containing devices in a secure manner.
 And by earning these certifications, your partner will be able to demonstrate that they adhere to industry standards, procedures, and regulations.

 If certification is one side of the data security coin, transparency is the other.
 According to a new study by MIT, sustainability must include productive, environmentally friendly conditions for workers, and end-to-end visibility in all environments from raw materials through delivery.
 But in many cases, there are multiple layers of processing between recycling companies that create an information void.
 To ensure your equipment and data is being recycled properly, you need an ITAD partner that can deliver real-time access and complete visibility into the entire downstream process.
 This means providing audited information that includes weights, destinations, and credentials of your processing network.